 - Adobong Sitaw with Chorizo (Filipino String Bean Adobo)

 No sitaw near you?
-Regular green beans workโjust cook them a little less so they stay snappy.
+Regular green beans work fine.
+Just reduce the cook time slightly so they stay snappy.

 Ingredients You'll Need